Optional Wednesday Excursion, Now Open to Delegates through Registration

 Trip Details

 Delegates will depart early Wednesday morning (after breakfast) at the Banff Park Lodge by chartered bus.
-This will be an all-day trip, and we will return in time for late afternoon/evening activities.
+This will be an all-day trip, and we will return in time for mid-afternoon activities.
 A boxed lunch, water, and snacks will be provided.
-We will likely be out of cellphone reception for most of the day, as well leave Banff and especially in Kootenay National Park.
+We will likely be out of cellphone reception for most of the day, as well leave Banff.